-Originating from southern Thailand, pineapple fried rice is a perfect example of the Thai balance of tastes: the sweetness of pineapple, the salty flavor of soy and fish sauces, and the crunch of cashews .
-It's a complete dish, both nourishing and light, that will immediately transport you to the bustling streets of Bangkok, where the aromas of street food stalls mix to awaken your senses.
+Originating from southern Thailand, pineapple fried rice is a perfect example of the Thai balance of flavors: the sweetness of pineapple, the saltiness of soy and fish sauces, and the crunch of cashews.
+It's a complete dish, both nourishing and light, that will instantly transport you to the bustling streets of Bangkok, where the aromas of street food stalls mingle to awaken your senses.
+And it's especially a dish we make often because it's a top 10 favorite with kids.

 Preparation